 Hence Haskell: it takes care of much of the paperwork, thanks to features like type inference, garbage collection, and arbitrary precision integer arithmetic.

-We focus on Google Code Jam’s Past Problems for several reasons:
+In the past, I focused on Google Code Jam’s Past Problems for several reasons:

 Accepts any language.